When I covered the hottest spring trends for 2022, I mentioned that there were a lot of fun twists and turns happening in the world of shoes.

 In fact, I’ve been writing about shoes for more than a decade, and they’re one of the only trends I’d never really ever come around on.

 Then along came Sophia Webster.
 And, I have to confess, I’m quite smitten with just about everything this designer does — and, among other things, she does jelly shoes.

 Actually, calling them just “jelly shoes” doesn’t even begin to do them justice.
 The things this artist does with vinyl are so creative and impressive that they really should have their own name.
 Heels, boots, flats.
-All of them, stunning and original.
+All of them, are stunning and original.

 Naturally, I was left with no choice but to look at PVC shoes in a new, more objective, light.

 So, I did.
 And, while I’m not totally convinced I’d be able to pull them off, I’m certainly more intrigued.
 They’re all so incredibly inviting.
 I love the way they look.
 Like something you want to eat.

 But, as of yet, I haven’t actually tried them on (or eaten them, for that matter).
 Who knows what will happen when I do?
 Try them on, I mean.
 I might have to reconsider my stance on jelly shoes altogether.

 Until then, and outside of that possibility, I’ll leave this trend to the rest of you.